Beretta 950: Specifications

 The Beretta 950 is a simple blowback pistol with a single action trigger mechanism and tip-up barrel.
 The frame is made out of aluminum alloy, the slide and barrel are carbon steel.

 Early models (*950* and *950B* Pre-1968) do not have a safety lever, employing an inertial firing pin for safe hammer-down carry instead (the half cock notch is not for carry and could cause the gun to fire if dropped on the hammer).
 Later models (*950BS* Post-1968) are provided with an external safety lever.
+The "950BS" stands for "Brevettato Sicurezza", meaning "patented safety" in Italian.

 Intended market

 The Beretta 950 Jetfire chambered in .25 ACP is a backup, self-defense pistol that is intended for undercover agents, police officers or individuals licensed to carry a concealed firearm for self-defense.
 The Minx version in .22 Short is not advised for such a role due to the caliber.

 Advantages

 Being light weight, low profile and easily concealable makes it ideal for concealed carry.
 The tip-up barrel makes it easy to make safe and at the same time, easy to make ready to fire, and being chambered in .25 ACP means it is more reliable than similar pocket pistols chambered in .22 LR.